-Red Velvet Baked Oatmeal is a creamy, delicious, and festive twist on the famous classic.
+Red Velvet Baked Oatmeal with a cream cheese swirl is a creamy, delicious, and festive twist on the famous classic.

 Red Velvet Baked Oatmeal